The National Research Institute of Maritime Cultural Heritage logo

 Storage and maintenance As organic materials are vulnerable to bacteria and insects, regular monitoring and maintenance are required such as by maintaining adequate temperature, humidity, and IPM according to their materials.

-• Administrative Office Maritime Heritage Research Division
+• Administrative Office Heritage Conservation and Collection Management Division

 • Contact 061-270-2090